3dem/relion/README.md

  "sudo make install" instead of "make install" in the last step.)

-These steps will download the source-code, create a build-directory, then configure and build relion, and lastely install it to be generally available on the system.
+These steps will download the source-code, create a build-directory, then configure and build relion, and lastly install it to be generally available on the system.